What are the 7 wonders of the ancient world? This question has been posed by travelers since the 2nd and 1st century B.C.

 What makes this monument even more remarkable is that it’s also the oldest of the 7 wonders of the ancient world.

-The pyramid was built between the years 2584 and 2561 B.C. and are located in modern-day Giza.
+The pyramid was built between the years 2584 and 2561 B.C. and is located in modern-day Giza.
 It’s part of a much larger necropolis built during the reign of pharaoh Khufu.

 So to answer the question, “What Are The 7 Wonders Of The Ancient World?”, here Here is a summary: